dfrechdev/create-apex-js-app/README.md

 ### Externals

-Externals are parts of your app, that should not be included in your bundle, as they are already loaded on your page, such as jQuery for example.
+Externals are parts of your app that should not be included in your bundle, as they are already loaded on your page, such as jQuery for example.
 The template you uses decides which parts should be added as externals.
 By default, this tool uses the [apexjs-template-js-lib](https://github.com/dfrechdev/apexjs-template-js-lib) template.
 Check the documentation of the template for details regarding externals.

 Additional external libraries that are already available on your site and should not be bundled can be added to the rollup.config.js file.